Wealthsimple review – Is it the best choice for investors in the UK?

 Moneyfarm charges a maximum annual fee of 0.7% reducing to 0.4% for investments over £500,000.
 In addition there is an ETF charge averaging at 0.3% per year.

-So you can see that Wealthsimple has pitched its charges below its competitors although there are cheaper alternatives than Wealthsimple for investors with sums over £100,000, namely Nutmeg.
+So you can see that Wealthsimple has pitched its charges below its competitors although there are cheaper alternatives than Wealthsimple for investors with sums over £100,000, namely Nutmeg's fixed asset portfolio but they are not directly comparable as they are not actively managed.
 It's also important to stress that there are no exit fees so if you decide to transfer your money away from Wealthsimple in the future you won't be penalised.

 Wealthsimple portfolio performance